 Supporting your Position

 Estimating probabilities and future settlement amounts is a subjective activity and requires the expertise of an experienced CPA.
-Among the factors an expert will consider are the company’s expected settlement strategy, the nature of the tax liability and applicable tax law precedents.
-Unsure how to measure and disclose UTPs in today’s uncertain business environment?
+Among the factors, an expert will consider are the company’s expected settlement strategy, the nature of the tax liability and applicable tax law precedents.
+Unsure of how to measure and disclose UTPs in today’s uncertain business environment?
 We are atop the latest proposals and can help you comply with GAAP.